Updated March 20, 2020

-Edit: Official development of Classic Shell has stopped.
-See our post: Classic Shell for Windows 10 goes open source.
+Edit: Official development of Classic Shell has stopped: Classic Shell for Windows 10 goes open source.

 For Windows 8, 8.1 and 10, Start Menu X is a customizable start menu which you can drag to resize.
 This menu makes it easy to find folders, files, and apps.

 For Windows 8 and 10, Start Menu 8 gives you a clean and classic Start menu look.
 There are 3 main menu style options, plenty of customization options including transparency, and it’s free.

 For Windows 8.
 Pokki is a little bit different in that it offers a modern style menu but has access to hundreds of free apps.

 For Windows 10.
 With fully customizable backgrounds, textures and taskbar, Start10 offers Windows 7, Modern, and Windows 10 style Start menus.
 There’s a 30-day free trial and it’s only $4.99 for the full version.

 The Windows 10 Start menu is mostly fine for me, but if you pine for the past, you can install these Windows Start menus (not Pokki on Windows 10) knowing that if you don’t like them, you can uninstall them, and the Windows 10 Start Menu will appear and work normally.